LoFP LoFP / cloud_defend

 legitimate users and processes, such as system administration tools, may utilize shell utilities inside a container resulting in false positives.

-there is a potential for false positives if the container is used for legitimate tasks that require the use of netcat, such as network troubleshooting, testing or system monitoring. it is important to investigate any alerts generated by this rule to determine if they are indicative of malicious activity or part of legitimate container activity.
+there is a potential for false positives if the container is used for legitimate tasks that require the use of network utilities, such as network troubleshooting, testing or system monitoring. it is important to investigate any alerts generated by this rule to determine if they are indicative of malicious activity or part of legitimate container activity.